MT4Mars/MT4U/README.md

 MT4U_View (Show/Hide tracks with button feedback)
 -------------------------------------------------
-    These scripts are for setting a tracks "category" and then use surface buttons to show/hide tracks depending on their category.
+    These scripts are for setting a track's "category" and then use surface buttons to show/hide tracks depending on their category.

     You can configure your buttons however you want.
 The provided configuration works out of the